CONTACT : COMMENTS AND QUESTIONS

 CATHODE BYPASSING of INPUT STAGES

-Because of the relatively low gaain of the 6SJ7 with a 56K load, the loss of gain
+Because of the relatively low gain of the 6SJ7 with a 56K load, the loss of gain

-with an unbypassed cathode resistor is not possible.
+with an unbypassed cathode resistor is not tolerable.

 The feedback provided by an unbypassed resistor does reduce distortion in the stage, but this is of little consequence here, for the output voltage swing, and hence the distortion, is low.

 There is a further advantage in bypassing the cathode resistor.
-50Hz current is injected into the cathode from the heater via capacity and leakage.
+50Hz current is injected into the cathode from the heater via capacity and leakage causing hum.
 Bypassing the cathode shorts these to earth.

 In very low level stages this bypassing is mandatory.
 Here, in this medium level stage, it is simply desirable.